European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-mobile-client-side.md

 - You could enable logging (set `isLoggingEnabled` to `true`) to get more information: see [Enable logging](#enable-logging).
 - The advertising token inside the EUID identity has expired, and the refresh token has also expired, so the SDK cannot refresh the token.

-If there is no identity, you'll need to call the `generateIdentity` method again: see [Configure the EUID Mobile SDK](#configure-the-euid-mobile-sdk).
+If there is no identity, you'll need to call the `generateIdentity` method again: see [Configure the EUID mobile SDK](#configure-the-euid-mobile-sdk).

 For more information, see [When to pass personal data into the SDK](#when-to-pass-personal-data-into-the-sdk) (next section).